 1942 Casablanca (HMs: Now Voyager, Palm Beach Story, To Be or Not To Be, Magnificent Ambersons)

-1943 Shadow of a Doubt (HMs: Le Corbeau, Life and Death of Colonel Blimp)
+1943 Shadow of a Doubt (HMs: Le Corbeau, Life and Death of Colonel Blimp, The Ox-Bow Incident)

 1944 Double Indemnity (HMs: Laura, Miracle of Morgan's Creek, Meet Me In St Louis, Murder My Sweet)

-1945 Brief Encounter (HMs: 'I Know Where I'm Going!', Rome Open City, Mildred Pierce, Dead of Night)
+1945 'I Know Where I'm Going!'
+(HMs: Brief Encounter, Rome Open City, Mildred Pierce, Dead of Night, Children of Paradise)

 1946 A Matter of Life and Death (HMs: Notorious, It's A Wonderful Life, Best Years of Our Lives, La belle et la bete, The Big Sleep, Great Expectations) This year's highs may be the highest ever.